Comprehensive Guide to Residential Strata Insurance in QLD

 - Rent loss due to an insured event that disrupts tenancy arrangements

-Additionally, certain insurance policies can highlight Office Bearers’ cover or safeguards for committee members when they are performing their official duties.
+Additionally, certain insurance policies can highlight Office Bearers’ cover or safeguards.
+This protects committee members when they perform their official duties.

 Additional Coverage Areas